Christabel Jemutai Sitienei

 MIT EECS | Hudson River Trading Undergraduate Research and Innovation Scholar

 Research Project Title:

-abstract:Africa has been in the limelight because of Mobile money development which has fuelled economic growth and increased the “banked” population of Africa.
-Kenya tops the list of countries with a staggering 75% of adults formally owning a bank account owing to the development of the mobile money industry.
-Despite these benefits majority African, specifically Kenyan people have little access to financial services such as credit primarily because they lack a banking history.
-Is it possible to use cell phone data or metrics from cell phone usage and artificial intelligence to predict the credit worthiness of a person?
-More importantly can this be done keeping in mind the socio-economic and cultural context?
-Can creditworthiness be defined in an kenyan and largely african perspective?
+abstract:Africa has been in the limelight because of mobile-money development, which has fueled economic growth and increased the “banked” population of Africa.
+Kenya tops the list of countries with a staggering 75 percent of adults formally owning a bank account owing to the development of the mobile-money industry.
+Despite these benefits, the majority of Africans, specifically Kenyan people, have little access to financial services such as credit, primarily because they lack a banking history.
+Is it possible to use cell phone data or metrics from cell-phone usage and artificial intelligence to predict a person’s creditworthiness?
+More important, can this be done while keeping in mind the socio-economic and cultural context?
+Can creditworthiness be defined in a Kenyan and largely African perspective?

 “Access to finance remains a huge problem for East Africa, mostly because a majority of the population is unbanked.
 Having been born and raised in Kenya and knowing what artificial intelligence can do, I believe that I'm in a unique, privileged position that will allow me to fully research and understand this problem and possible solutions.”